I talked to many Bullet Journalists, and they all said the same – at some point, you just get burned out and don’t really have any motivation to bujo.

 Bullet Journal is a freestyle planning system.
 That means that it’s easy to overdo it and use a million different spreads every month.
-That, of course, leads to burnout and lack of motivation.
+That, of course, leads to burnout and a lack of motivation.

-If you’re in a slump, but don’t want to dial it all back to the most absolute basic, find a compromise.
+If you’re in a slump but don’t want to dial it all back to the absolute basic, find a compromise.
 Take some time to look back at your Bullet Journal and do a little review.
 See which pages were useful and which ones weren’t.
 Check what you felt like was missing.
 Notice which kind of setups worked the best.

 If you’re thinking about Going Back to Basics or Reviewing What’s Working, I’d recommend you to definitely check The Bullet Journal Method Book by Ryder Carroll.
-It will not only help you understand the core system but also, it’ll give you a whole new outlook and perspective on how to use your Bullet Journal.
+It will not only help you understand the core system, but also, it’ll give you a whole new outlook and perspective on how to use your Bullet Journal.